prakashmishra1598/firecracker-experiments/README.md

-# firecracker-experiments
+# Firecracker experiments

-Experiments with AWS Firecracker microvm
+Just a few experiments with AWS Firecracker microVM.
+The repository at the moment consists of:

+  - A Centos7 rootfs that can be used to fire up a Firecracker microVM